miguelperezenciso/DLpipeline/README.md

 If you find this resource useful, please cite:

-Pérez-Enciso M, Zingaretti ML, 2019.
+Pérez-Enciso M, Zingaretti LM, 2019.
 A Guide on Deep Learning for Genomic Prediction. submitted

  * * *